UMass Boston

 Human research that poses minimal risk to human subjects and falls under one or more permissible expedited categories are eligible for expedited review.

-Non-exempt human research that does not qualify for review using the expedited procedure (e.g., research presenting greater than minimal risk to participants; research procedures are not on the expedited review list) must be reviewed at a meeting of the full Board.
+Non-exempt human research that does not qualify for review using the expedited procedure (e.g., research presenting greater than minimal risk to participants and/or research procedures not all within the expedited review categories) must be reviewed at a convened meeting of the full Board.